Guidelines

 11. Privacy

-The Queensland Department of Environment and Science will use the information on this form to evaluate applications for the Queensland-Smithsonian Fellowships as required by these Guidelines and Queensland-Smithsonian Fellowships Financial Incentive Agreement Terms and Conditions.
+The department will use the information on this form to evaluate applications for the Queensland-Smithsonian Fellowships as required by these Guidelines and Queensland-Smithsonian Fellowships Financial Incentive Agreement Terms and Conditions.

 Applications for the Fellowships are to be lodged on the SmartyGrants website, a third-party cloud-based platform operated by 'Our Community Pty Ltd'.
 The Our Community Privacy Policy states that they may use third party service providers that may store information outside Australia.
 By lodging an application, you agree to any overseas transfer of information made in accordance with the Our Community Privacy Policy.